ZackBrincken/job-matching/README.md

 2. python embed_resume.py <resume_name>.txt
 3. cd ..
 ```
-7. These commands have ran embed_resume.py with your resume and now there should be a new file called <resume_name>.embedding.json in the user_resume_embeddings directory.
+7. These commands have ran embed_resume.py with your resume and now there should be a new file called &lt;resume_name&gt;_embedding_json in the user_resume_embeddings directory.
 8. To get your job rankings, your resume's embedding will be compared with the 600+ computer science job listing embeddings from Indeed.com in the St. Louis, MO area via cosine similarity--a way of numerically comparing vectors of numbers.
 All you have to do to see this is run the following command in your terminal:
 ```
 python resume_comparison.py <resume_name>.txt
 ```
-9. Now, Top_N_Jobs.html will be rewritten to show the top 10 best matching jobs with your resume.
+9. Now, Top_N_Jobs.html will be rewritten to show the top 10 best matching jobs for your resume.
 Simply refresh your browser (or open Top_N_Jobs.html if you have not already) to see the results.
 Additionally, a file called <resume_name>_ranked_jobs.jsonl has been added to the user_ranked_jobs directory containing all jobs in order of most to least similar to your resume.
 10. If you want to see more than 10 jobs, you can use the optional command-line argument `--num-jobs` to specify any number you like:
 ```
 python resume_comparison.py <resume_name>.txt --num-jobs <num_jobs>